S-II: Configuration

 At the bottom was the thrust structure supporting five J-2 engines in a quincunx arrangement.
 The center engine was fixed, while the other four were gimballed, similar to the engines on the S-IC stage below.

 Instead of using an intertank (empty container between tanks) like the S-IC, the S-II used a common bulkhead (similar to that of the S-IV and S-IVB stages) that included both the top of the LOX tank and bottom of the LH2 tank.
-It consisted of two aluminium sheets separated by a honeycomb structure made of phenolic resin.
+It consisted of two aluminum sheets separated by a honeycomb structure made of phenolic resin.
 It insulated a 126 F-change temperature differential between the two tanks.
 The use of a common bulkhead saved 3.6 tonnes in weight, both by eliminating one bulkhead and by reducing the overall length of the stage.
+The S-II's common bulkhead design was tested in 1965 on the subscale Common Bulkhead Test Tank (CBTT), made of only 2 LH2 tank cylinders.

 The LOX tank was an ellipsoidal container of 10 meters diameter and 6.7 meters high holding up to 83,000 USgal or 789,000 lb of oxidizer.
 It was formed by welding 12 gores (large triangular sections) and two circular pieces for the top and bottom.
-The gores were shaped by positioning in a 211,000 liter tank of water with three carefully orchestrated sets of underwater explosions to shape each gore.
+The gores were shaped by positioning in a 211,000-liter tank of water with three carefully orchestrated sets of underwater explosions to shape each gore.